zyabo/dicomsrv/README.md

 # Updating caMicroscope orthanc-indexer plugin

 Because build_orthanc_indexer.sh does "git clone" without specifying commit hash, Docker caches this line so if caMicroscope plugin repository is updated, please make a new tag there (such as: v0.3) and update the version in number in the script.
 See also the [BFBridge documentation](https://github.com/camicroscope/BFBridge/wiki/Updating-BFBridge) which describes the exact steps.
+Note that making a tag should be done at github.com/camicroscope/orthanc-indexer and not here.

 ## Testing